xplosionmind/tommi.space/content/jam/public/Fediverse.md

 tags:
   - geek
   - fediverse
-location: home
+image: https://blog.alexgleason.me/content/images/2019/11/fediverse.png
 description: Various Fediverse information, tips, and accounts worth following.
-image: https://blog.alexgleason.me/content/images/2019/11/fediverse.png
+location: home
 ---
-The Fediverse is a [[Decentralization|decentralized]] ensemble of social networking apps (more below).
+The Fediverse is a [decentralized](Decentralization) ensemble of social networking apps (more below).

 I am extremely happy many of my friends are finally joining the Fediverse, therefore I am collecting here several info, so that they can easily retrieve it and feel at home in this new awesome platform.